Mylo and Wealthsimple are two of the best home-born and proud Canadian fin-tech companies that help you save and invest.

 Here’s what they do – Both of these companies will automatically round up every purchase you make using your credit and debit cards (bank accounts) and invest the spare change in the portfolios you decide (growth, conservative, etc).

 There’s no investment knowledge required, and you don’t have to change your lifestyle.
 In this article, let’s look at what Mylo is and compare it to Wealthsimple.
 Why do you need either?
 What are the important features and benefits (use cases) Mylo Offers other than the auto-investing program and vice versa?

 You might have heard of Wealthsimple, it is the #1 most trusted and used auto-investing tool across Canada.
 To be frank, Wealthsimple is way superior to the likes of Mylo (Functionality wise, Simpler UI, Wealthsimple Trade, etc).
 Now that was a statement I just made, but does that make Mylo any less small in terms of people liking or using it?
 Absolutely not.
 I’ll show you why in this article.

 Do I prefer Wealthsimple over Mylo?

-In this review of Mylo, I’ll be as honest I can to help you decide.
-At the end of the day, it is your hard-earned money which should be useful to you, when you need it.
+In this review of Mylo, I’ll be as honest as I can to help you decide.
+At the end of the day, it is your hard-earned money that should be useful to you, when you need it.